MAQuesada/Google-Workspace-Agent/publication/publication-module3.md

 Importantly, our system does not risk exposing sensitive information such as **Google credentials, API keys, or environment secrets**.
 The agent simply does not have access to such data, which removes a major vector of concern when thinking about data leakage.

 When interacting with **external sources** (e.g., Google Contacts, Gmail, Calendar, or web search), we avoid leaving extraction decisions to the LLM.
-Each manager enforces **fixed limits**—for instance, a set maximum number of contacts, events, or emails retrieved.
+Each manager enforces **fixed limits**, for instance, a set maximum number of contacts, events, or emails retrieved.
 For emails specifically, we also **clean responses** to strip away signatures, headers, or unnecessary metadata, ensuring only essential content enters the LLM’s context window.

 As noted in the testing section, we included **unit tests** covering toxic, malformed, or adversarial prompts.
 These tests confirm that the agent consistently produces **polite, professional, and safe responses**, even when faced with hostile or nonsensical input.